SooBul/SooBul/README.md

 # 💫About Me :
-🔭 I’m currently working on HCMUS
+🔭 I’m currently working on HCMUS.
+I am a student of mathematics and information science, majoring in data science.
+I have skills in mathematics, programming, and analytics.
-🌱 I’m currently learning Data Science

 📫 How to reach me:  ngoctu0984339401@gmail.com

 ⚡ Fun fact: I really want to be a data analyst

 ## 🌐Socials